fsantanna-no/p2p-tml-paper/rita-24/response.md

 beginning of Section 2.1:

 > <...>
-> "Figure 1 compares three selected works regarding these aspects.
-We now
+> "Figure 1 compares three selected works regarding these aspects, which we
-> discuss these works with respect to the three aspects, while comparing with
-> our approach.
-At the end of this section, we also provide initial details on
+> discuss and contrast with our approach next.
+At the end of this section, we
-> how our middleware works."
+> also provide initial details on how our middleware works.

 ### Comment J.5